How to Get to Sifnos: Everything You Need to Know

 Getting to Sifnos: Visa Information

-Many travelers, including those from the U.S., Canada, UK, and Australia, can visit Greece visa-free for up to 90 days within 180 days.
+🔹Visitors from the U.S., Canada, UK, and Australia can enter visa–free for up to 90 days within a 180–day period

-Travelers from countries not on the visa-free list will need a Schengen visa to enter Greece.
+🔹Travelers from non–visa–exempt countries will need a Schengen visa

-All travelers will need to ensure their passport is valid for at least three months beyond their intended departure date!
+⛔Important: Your passport must be valid for at least three months beyond your planned departure date.

 Getting Around Sifnos